Bio / Albums / Free Downloads / Promo Stuff / "Wildman" Video / "Centro Bus" Video / Hank Aaron Story / McWilliams Hardware

 When they aren't presenting Dana's originals, Dana "Short Order" Cooke and Jeff and Judy Stanton can be found playing bluegrass, old-time, and classic country music.
 With Joe Cleveland and Dave Goldman, they have formed McWilliams Hardware, which debuted recently at Bill Knowlton's Bluegrass Ramble Picnic.
 They offer classic versions of many of their favorite trad/Americana tunes, ranging from Bill Monroe and Flatt & Scruggs to the likes of Hazel Dickens and Gillian Welch.
 (And they're eager to appear at a venue near you to do the same!)

-To get a sample of what they're up to, here is a video of "Walls of Time" from that recent Ramble Picnic appearance.
+To get a sample of what they're up to, here are some videos from that recent Ramble Picnic appearance:

 More about the band . . .